dankamongmen/notcurses/USAGE.md

 // library we loaded, not what we compile against. void notcurses_version_components(int* major, int* minor, int* patch, int* tweak);

-struct cell;      // a coordinate on an ncplane: an EGC plus styling struct ncplane;   // a drawable Notcurses surface, composed of cells struct notcurses; // Notcurses state for a given terminal, composed of ncplanes
+struct nccell;    // a coordinate on an ncplane: an EGC plus styling struct ncplane;   // a drawable Notcurses surface, composed of cells struct notcurses; // Notcurses state for a given terminal, composed of ncplanes